What’s Open Easter 2020: Here Are The Supermarkets, Restaurants, And Stores Still Open Amid Coronavirus Crisis

 Those looking to do some last-minute shopping on Easter 2020 or grab take-out from a restaurant will find a very different landscape than in past years.

-The outbreak of the coronavirus has lead to the closure of nearly all non-essential businesses across the United States, while many supermarkets have moved to limited hours and restaurants gone to offering take-out only.
+The outbreak of the coronavirus has led to the closure of nearly all non-essential businesses across the United States, while many supermarkets have moved to limited hours and restaurants have gone to offering take-out only.
 There are still some options for people looking to do some shopping or grab a meal, but it may require some planning ahead.

 What Restaurants Are Open Easter 2020